 The penalties for using mobile phone while driving gets worse your case goes to court.
 You could get disqualified from driving or riding and you could get the maximum fine of £1,000.
 The fine can increase to £2,500 for drivers of buses or goods vehicles.

 Note: Using a 'hands free access' phone while driving is not currently illegal in the United Kingdom.
-But any type of distraction to the driver is a danger.
+But, the police can prosecute drivers who lose control of their vehicle due to any type of distraction.

 It is illegal for a driver to use a handheld mobile when driving to follow a map, to read a text, or to check media messages.
 Receiving 6 points within the first two years of passing your test means you will lose your driving licence.

 It is not illegal to use a hands free device such as for navigation.
 But, you may get pulled over by the police if they feel it distracts you and affects your ability to drive with safety.

 Fact: Drivers using a handheld or hands-free mobile phone are somewhat slower at recognising hazards and reacting to them.